dglendening/hello-world/README.md

 # hello-world
 Hello!

-I'm an artist and Writer testing our GitHub and working through FreeCodeCamp challenges!
+I'm an artist and Writer testing out GitHub and working through FreeCodeCamp challenges!